chelodoz/todo-api-golang/README.md

 [screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
 For example, the `todo` directory contains the application logic related with the todo feature.

-Within each feature package, code are organized in layers (API, service, repository), following the dependency guidelines as described in the [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Within each feature package, code are organized in layers (handler, service, repository), following the dependency guidelines as described in the [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ## Generate swagger documentation